ubc-library-rc/damage/docs/how_to_use_gui_damage.md

 * **Rectangularity check**: For plain text files and statistical software files, check for line length and number of records.
 If a text file is meant to be a rectangular file, ie, each record or line contains the same number of observations, thus having the same line length, then the output will show `constant records`, and all the lines will have the same length.
 In the case of statistical files, the line length refers to the number of **fields**, ie, variables.
 If, for instance, the value is not constant, that means that the data set is truncated.

 * **Recursively add files from directories**: When adding a folder, add all the files found in sub-folders as well.
 So, if folder A contains folders B and C, any files found in A, B and C will be added, all the way to to the point where no further folders are found.

+* **Include hidden files**: While there are many ways to hide files, this checkbox will include files that begin with `.`, such as `.DS_Store`.
+Or, if you are using directories, it will include files in directories such as `.git`.
+Normally this would be unchecked unless you have a special use case.

 * **Hash type**: Cryptographic hash algorithm used to check for file integrity.
 The most commonly used are likely `md5` and `sha256`.
 If checking downloaded files for integrity, use the algorithm stated on the download site.
 For example, on the release page for this software product, you will see that the download checksums are listed as `sha256`.
 If checksums don't match, then file integrity is compromised.